Jonathan Taylor Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Jonathan Taylor Player Prop Bets for NFL Week 6 - Indianapolis vs. Houston

-Jonathan Taylor has player prop betting options available from oddsmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-Taylor and the Indianapolis Colts (1-4) are set for an AFC South matchup in Week 6 against the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Bookmakers have listed plenty of player prop bets for Sunday's NFL action, including for Jonathan Taylor, who takes to the field at 1:00 PM ET broadcast on CBS.
+AFC South opponents meet in Week 6 when Taylor and the Indianapolis Colts (1-4) take on the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.